jakevdp/wpca/README.md

   in [Delchambre (2104)](http://arxiv.org/abs/1412.4533)

-- ``wpca.EMPCA`` uses an iterative expectation-maximization approach to solve simultaneously for the principal vectors and principal components.
-It is based on the algorithm presented in
+- ``wpca.EMPCA`` uses an iterative expectation-maximization approach to solve simultaneously for the principal vectors and principal components of weighted data.
+It is based on the algorithm presented in [Bailey (2012)](http://arxiv.org/abs/1208.4122).
-  [Bailey (2012)](http://arxiv.org/abs/1208.4122).

 - ``wpca.PCA`` is a standard non-weighted PCA implemented using the singular